What is the Purpose in Your Pain?

 Reason #1: Preparation

-One factor that can determine whether someone walks away from God in a crisis or clings to God in a crisis is preparation.
+One factor that can determine whether someone walks away from God in a crisis or clings to God in a crisis is advance preparation.

 The time to prepare for a trial is well in advance of the trial.
-I’ve noticed that people who have a solid foundation before they face pivotal circumstances are more likely to lean in to God.
+I’ve noticed that people who have a solid foundation before they face life-defining circumstances are more likely to lean in to God.

 An Unprepared Disciple